 Your PC ran into a problem and needs to restart.
 We are just collecting some error info, and then you can restart’.
 If you’d like to know more, you can search online later for this error: SYSTEM_SERVICE_EXCEPTION’.

 Fix System_service_exception windows 10

-First of all disconnect external USB devices and start windows normally to check and make sure device driver confliction not causing the issue.
+First of all disconnect external USB devices and start windows normally to check and make sure the device driver confliction not causing the issue.

 If due to this SYSTEM SERVICE EXCEPTION BSOD windows frequently restarts at startup, Didn’t allow to perform any troubleshooting steps?
-Then boot into safe mode where windows start with minimum system requirements and allow to apply solutions below.
+Then boot into safe mode where windows start with minimum system requirements and allow them to apply solutions below.

 Undo Recent Changes

-If this problem occurred just right after you installed a program or you added a hardware recently then there are good chances that this software or hardware triggered the issue at first place.
+If this problem occurred just right after you installed a program or you added hardware recently then there are good chances that this software or hardware triggered the issue at first place.
 So you’ve to remove the software or hardware that you recently added and then check for the issue to see if it still persists.

 1. Navigate to Control Panel and Programs.